Of Mice and Men (1939 film): Plot

-Two migrant field workers in California during the Great Depression, George Milton, an intelligent and quick-witted man and Lennie Small, an ironically named man of large stature and immense strength who, due to his mental disability, has a mind of a child, hope to one day attain their shared dream of settling down on their own piece of land.
-Lennie's part of the dream, which he never tires of hearing George describe, is merely to tend to (and touch) soft rabbits on the farm.
-They are fleeing from their previous employment in Weed where they were run out of town after Lennie's love of stroking soft things resulted in an accusation of attempted rape when he touched and held onto a young woman's dress.
+The film tells the story of two migrant field workers in California during the Great Depression, George Milton and the mentally-challenged Lennie Small, who hope to one day attain their shared dream of settling down on their own piece of land.

-After being dropped off 10 miles from their destination, George and Lennie decide to camp for the night by the Salinas River where George eases the tensions by telling Lennie his favorite story about their future farm.

-The next day, they arrive at the ranch near Soledad.
-They meet Candy, the aged, one-handed ranch-hand with his old dog he had raised since it was a puppy.
-After meeting with the ranch boss, Jackson, the pair are confronted by Curley, the small-statured, jealous and violent son of the ranch owner, who threatens to beat Lennie as Curley hates men who are of large stature.
-To make matters worse, Curley's seductive yet sadistic and conniving wife, Mae, to whom Lennie is instantly attracted, flirts with the other ranch hands.
-George orders Lennie not to look at or even talk to her, as he senses the troubles that Mae could bring to the men.
+They arrive at a ranch near Soledad and meet Candy, the aged, one-handed ranch-hand.
+After meeting with the ranch boss, Jackson, the pair are confronted by Curley, the violent son of the ranch owner.
+To make matters worse, Curley's seductive and conniving wife, Mae, flirts with the other ranch hands.
+George orders Lennie not to talk to, or even look at her, as he senses the troubles that Mae could bring to them.

-One night, Mae enters the barn to talk with Slim.
-Even when Mae explains how her life has been during the Depression, Slim refuses to listen to her and shuns her, saying "You got no troubles, except what you bring on yourself" and tells her to go back to the house.
-When this statement causes Mae to sob, Slim gives in and lets her talk.
-Back at the bunkhouse, Candy offers to join with George and Lennie after Carlson puts down his dog, so they can buy the farm, and the dream appears to move closer to reality.
+Candy offers to join with George and Lennie so they can buy the farm and the dream appears to move closer to reality.
 Curley appears and makes a scene in the bunkhouse as the workers mock him after he accused Slim of keeping company with his wife.
-George and Lennie's dream is overshadowed when Curley catches Lennie laughing, grabs him from his bunk and starts punching him in the face.
-Lennie asks for help from George, who tells him to fight back.
-Upon hearing George say this, Lennie catches Curley's hand and crushes it.
-Slim gives Curley an ultimatum: if Curley tells his father to get Lennie and George fired, Slim will tell everyone what happened.
+Curley catches Lennie laughing, grabs him from his bunk, and starts punching him in the face.
+When George tells him to fight back, Lennie crushes Curley's hand.
+Slim gives Curley an ultimatum: if Curley tells his father, Slim will tell everyone what happened.
 Curley is told to say that he got his hand caught in a piece of machinery.